Edmonton is a young city experiencing significant growth. Over the next 30 years, Edmonton will be home to more than one million people.

 In order to responsibly accommodate this growth, the City has adopted a Growth Coordination Strategy, which was approved by Council in November 2012.

-How the Growth Coordination Strategy will work
+How the Growth Coordination Strategy Works

+The Growth Coordination Strategy works in conjunction with other City policies and initiatives.
 Ongoing discussions with stakeholders in the development of new communities, and annual updating of the Growth Monitoring Report, will ensure that the Growth Coordination Strategy continues to evolve to best accommodate expected demand for growth while managing future public obligations.